Get

 Will Coyotes Eat Cat Food?

-Yes, coyotes will eat cat food.
+Yes, coyotes will eat cat food if it’s available to them.
 They will eat just about any food that they come across, really.
 Coyotes are primarily scavengers, which means they will eat what’s most accessible to them—including a bowl of cat food sitting on someone’s back porch or in their open garage.

-Cat food is highly appealing to a variety of animals other than cats because of its high protein content and palatability.
+Cat food is highly appealing to a variety of animals other than cats because of its high protein content, smell, and palatability.
 Leaving cat food out can attract more than just coyotes.
 It’s also known to attract raccoons, skunks, opossums, rats, and mice.

-When you leave something out that attracts certain animals, you have the potential to unintentionally create a miniature ecosystem, with predators being attracted to the prey animals attracted to your cat’s food.
+When you leave something out that attracts certain animals, you have the potential to unintentionally invite potential predators to your backyard as well as many other animals.

 Coyote lying on a grass